Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to

 The theme park area includes a good mix of rides for younger children and some really scary ones, including the only “broken rail tilt” roller coaster in the world; the whole thing tilts to a totally vertical position before plunging toward the earth.
 I’ve been on it and it’s terrifying!
 Go for a virtual ride on it by watching the below video.

-Lihpao also has a brand new huge outlet mall modeled on Portofino in Italy, complete with 500-year-old olive trees outside.
+Lihpao also has a brand new huge outlet mall modelled on Portofino in Italy, complete with 500-year-old olive trees outside.
 Check out the awesome food court, from where you can view or access what is now Taiwan’s tallest Ferris Wheel (126m), one of the country’s top landmarks.
 There’s also a water park in summer, brand new go-kart track nearby, escape rooms, and at New Year’s Eve, the Taichung fireworks display is often held here.

 Tickets: NTD650 (reduced price for foreigners), 650 for Mala Bay Waterpark, 850 for both, 250 for Sky Dream Ferrish Wheel.
-You can get discount combo tickets online here and tickets for the go-kart racetrack here.
+You can get discount tickets online here.

 Getting there: Take the free shuttle from Taichung Chaoma station or Taichung HSR station (online reservation required), bus 155 from Taichung HSR station, or bus 1617 from Taipei Bus Station.